-Construction Notice: Nine of the buildings at Kiyomizudera are being renovated step by step over the coming years.
-Currently, the Okunoin Hall, which is well known for the temple's secondary balcony, the Amida Hall, Shaka Hall and the Todoroki Gate near the entrance are being renovated.
+Construction Notice: Several of the buildings at Kiyomizudera are being renovated step by step over the coming years.
+Currently, the Okunoin Hall, which is well known for the temple's secondary balcony and the neighboring Amida Hall and Shaka Hall are being renovated.
+Furthermore, a few structures around the entrance, including the 3-storied pagoda, have been wrapped up for renovation.
 The construction has a certain but not overwhelming impact on a visit.
 Later in the decade, the main hall will also undergo renovation which can be expected to have a bigger impact on a visit.

 Behind Kiyomizudera's main hall stands Jishu Shrine, a shrine dedicated to the deity of love and matchmaking.
 In front of the shrine are two stones, placed 18 meters apart.
 Successfully finding your way from one to the other with your eyes closed is said to bring luck in finding love.
 You can also have someone guide you from one stone to the other, but that is interpreted to mean that an intermediary will be needed in your love life as well.